How All Of The Blue Jays Hitters Were Acquired (2014 Roster Tree)

 Like us on Facebook here

 Posted on June 16, 2014, in MLB Roster Trees and tagged adam lind, adeiny hechavarria, alex anthopoulos, alex gonzalez, alex ríos, anthony desclafini, anthony gose, brad mills, brett lawrie, brett wallace, brian tallet, buffalo bisons, chris davis, cincinnati reds, colby rasmus, corey patterson, Darin Mastroianni, dioner navarro, edwin encarnacion, emilio bonifacio, erik kratz, henderson alvarez, jake marisnick, Jason Frasor, jeff mathis, jo-jo reyes, john buck, Jonathan Diaz, jose bautista, jose reyes, josh johnson, josh roenicke, josh thole, Juan Francisco, justin nicolino, Kevin Pillar, kyle drabek, maicer izturis, Marc Rzepczynski, mark buehrle, mark teahen, melky cabrera, miami marlins, michael taylor, miguel batista, miguel cabrera, mike nickeas, munenori kawasaki, Noah Syndergaard, oakland athletics, octavio dotel, orlando hudson, p.j. walters, r.a. dickey, rob rasmussen, Robinzon Diaz, roy halladay, Ryan Goins, scott rolen, sergio santos, shaun marcum, st. louis carinals, steven tollesen, tim collins, toronto blue jays, toronto blue jays hitter roster 2014, travis d'arnaud, travis snider, trever miller, troy glaus, tyler pastronicky, vernon wells, wuilmer becerra, yunel escobar, zack stewart.
 Bookmark the permalink.
-Leave a comment.
+Comments Off on How All Of The Blue Jays Hitters Were Acquired (2014 Roster Tree).